Pros

 First Internet Bank Customer Support

-First Internet Bank customer support can be reached by email or phone.
-Phone support is available on Monday – Friday from 7:00 AM – 9:00 PM EST and Saturday from 9:00 AM – 3:00 PM EST.
+First Internet Bank customer support is available by phone and email.
+Phone support hours are Monday through Friday from 7:00 AM to 9:00 PM EST and Saturday from 9:00 AM to 3:00 PM EST.

 Availability |